EduardoFarinati/FlexFact-Tina/README.md

 ## How to export your Petri nets

-Click on Edit->Textify.
-The resulting output can be save in a `.net` file.
+Click on "Edit &rarr; Textify" and a plain text equivalent of your Petri net will be shown.
+Click on "File &rarr; save" and save this output in a `.net` file.

 ## Running the controller

 Install the dependencies with `pip install -r requirements.txt`, or simply install pymodbus with `pip install pymodbus`.

-Select modbus as the communication protocol and start the simulation in FlexFact and run the controller with `python src/main.py -d example/config.dev -n example/example.net`, or use `python src/main.py -h` for more info.
+Select modbus as the communication protocol and start the simulation in FlexFact and run the controller with `python src/main.py -d your_modbus_config.dev -n your_tina_export.net`.
+You can also use `python src/main.py -h` for more info.

 ## Limitations